 - Use evidence to inform policy processes within government institutions.

-The researchers in the project teams will be trained in and use cutting-edge methodologies (macro-micro policy modelling, microeconomic analysis and non-experimental impact evaluation, and experimental impact evaluation) to inform relevant development policy decisions in their home countries.
+During the project cycle, the researchers in the project teams will be trained in and use cutting-edge methodologies (macro-micro policy modelling, microeconomic analysis and non-experimental impact evaluation, and experimental impact evaluation) to inform relevant development policy decisions in their home countries.
 They will also receive training in gender analysis and analysis of the effects of climate change shocks.

-The government-affiliated team members acquire critical knowledge of rigorous analysis (its features, requirements and constraints) and improve evidence use practices within their institutions.
+The government-affiliated team members will acquire critical knowledge of rigorous analysis (its features, requirements and constraints) and improve evidence use practices within their institutions.

 Addressing an urgent need